Table of Contents

 - Fresh Tomatoes – Instead of canned tomatoes, use fresh Roma or vine-ripened tomatoes.
 Blanch and peel them for a rich base.

 - Dry Beans – Soak and cook dry beans instead of using canned ones.
-Not only is this cost-effective, but it also eliminates unnecessary sodium.
+Not only is this cost-effective, but it also eliminates unnecessary Sodium.

 Replacing Canned Goods